 Plan Amendments – Plans must be amended to adopt the relief provisions described above no later than December 31, 2021, and those provisions must be communicated to the participants (although the Notice does not specify the timing or form of the communication).

-The CARES Act provides a safe harbor which allows HSA eligible High Deductible Health Plans (HDHPs) to cover telehealth and other remote care services without a deductible (or with a deductible lower than otherwise required).
-Notice 2020-29 clarifies that this safe harbor applies to services provided on or after January 1, 2020 and apply for plan years beginning on or before December 31, 2021.
+The CARES Act provides a safe harbor that allows HSA eligible High Deductible Health Plans (HDHPs) to cover telehealth and other remote care services without a deductible (or with a deductible lower than otherwise required).
+Notice 2020-29 clarifies that this safe harbor applies to services provided on or after January 1, 2020 and applies for plan years beginning on or before December 31, 2021.

 If you have any questions, feel free to call (919-781-4000) or e-mail your Wyrick Robbins contact or Gray Hutchison (email@example.com) or San Parikh (firstname.lastname@example.org) of our Employee Benefits & Executive Compensation Practice Group.